brizee/KnetikUnitySDK/README.md

 });
 ```

-Using the asyncronous execution will allow you to make nonblocking calls to the API.
+Using the asynchronous execution will allow you to make nonblocking calls to the API.

 This also applies to model methods.
 For example: